craicoverflow/craicoverflow.github.io/_posts/2018-08-03-a-month-in-india-kerala.md

 अलविदा. गुडबाय. വിട ...
 Goodbye India!
 What an experience.
 What a month.
 What a country.
 Our only regret is that we didn't give it enough time.
 Kerala alone deserves at least a couple of weeks if you want to explore all it has to offer.

-This may be our final destination in India, but there's still one more post to come.
-Next week (or the week after) I'll have a trip summary with some tips and a one minute highlights video.
+This may be our final destination in India, but there's still a few more posts to come.
+Next week (or the week after) I'll show you a one minute highlights video that I made.
 See you then 😉.